Greenpeace Arctic Sunrise ship case: Prirazlomnaya protest, and seizure of the Arctic Sunrise and crew

 On 18 September 2013, four RHIB inflatables were launched from the Arctic Sunrise from its position in the Pechora Sea.
 The RHIBs carried Greenpeace activists and crew members towards Gazprom's Prirazlomnaya drilling platform.
 At the time of the action, the Arctic Sunrise tweeted "We're going to try and stop the drilling.", although subsequently Greenpeace have stated that their aim was to hang banners on the oil rig to call for an end to Arctic drilling.
 Two activists managed to attach themselves to the platform and attempted to climb, despite being blasted with water, while another activist tried unsuccessfully to become attached to the platform.
 The Russian coastguard fired warning shots from AK-74 rifles and four warning shots from a cannon on board the Ladoga coastal patrol vessel.
 The two activists were removed from the platform and held on board the coastguard vessel, although it was unclear whether or not they had been placed under arrest.

 On 19 September 2013, the day after the Prirazlomnaya protest, the Russian authorities forcibly took control of the Arctic Sunrise, which was boarded from a helicopter by fifteen Federal Security Service officers in balaclavas, armed with guns and knives.
 At the time of the boarding, the Arctic Sunrise was in Russia's Exclusive Economic Zone but not within the safety zone around the oil rig, and permission was not sought to board it from the Arctic Sunrises flag state, the Netherlands.
-The captain was separated from the crew and brutally beaten, while other crew members and activists were held in the mess room.
-It has been alleged that crew members and activists were brutally beaten, punched, and kicked during the forced boarding.
+The captain was separated from the crew while other crew members and activists were held in the mess room.

 The Arctic Sunrise was towed to the port of Murmansk.
 All of the 30 people on board were taken to a detention facility where they were brutally beaten and interrogated.
 In early October, the Leninsky District Court in Murmansk issued a warrant to arrest all 30 people.
 22 were put in custody for two months pending an investigation and the other eight were detained for three days pending a new hearing.
 They were under investigation for piracy, which in Russia carries a maximum jail sentence of 15 years.Vasilyeva, Nataliya.
 Associated Press, "Greenpeace To Appeal Activists’ Jailing In Russia", ABC News, 27 September 2013.
 On 23 October the charge of piracy was dropped and replaced by a charge for aggravated hooliganism with a maximum sentence of seven years.
 After they were transferred to Saint Petersburg on 12 November, the Kalininsky and Primorsky district courts released most of the people on bail, and the Murmansk Regional Court rejected an appeal against the arrests on 21 November.

 According to Phil Radford, executive director of Greenpeace in the United States at the time, the reaction of the Russian coast guard and courts had been the "stiffest response that Greenpeace has encountered from a government since the bombing of the Rainbow Warrior in 1985."